 A big new idea for big clean energy goals

 The Biden administration appears to agree.
-As part of its $2.2 billion American Jobs Plan focused on developing $100 billion in new transmission infrastructure, the plan proposes the creation of a Grid Deployment Authority that can more efficiently “leverage existing rights of way along roads and railways.”
+As part of its $2.2 trillion American Jobs Plan focused on developing $100 billion in new transmission infrastructure, the plan proposes the creation of a Grid Deployment Authority that can more efficiently “leverage existing rights of way along roads and railways.”

 Energy Secretary Jennifer Granholm highlighted the importance of burying transmission and fiber-optic communications along transport rights of way during her Senate confirmation hearing, emphasizing the multiuse potential for electricity and broadband communications, another top administration priority.